 Many people (not everyone!) who start a low carb diet experience what’s called the “keto flu” or the “induction flu” in the first few days while the body is adapting to burning ketones instead of glucose.
-The basic symptoms are:

 - upset stomach

 - Lack of mental clarity (brain fog)

 It’s called the “keto flu” for a reason: you feel sick.
 I’ve gone through it, and it wasn’t a pleasant experience.
 Fortunately, it only lasted four days (2 of them were pretty bad) but then suddenly I woke up feeling much better, less hungry and my energy level was high and consistent throughout the day!
 While at one point (or three or four) I thought to myself: “what the serious F am I doing?
 I’m going to die!” but I plowed through it, and when it was over I didn’t regret a thing because what I gained mentally and physically was 100% worth it.

 I have an autoimmune disease called Ankylosing Spondylitis, and Fibromyalgia to top it off.
 So, I’m no stranger to brain fog and fatigue, but the fatigue and brain fog that comes with keto flu is a little different, and feel much more like having the regular flu.